History of Methadone

 most doctors continued to prescribe methadone mixture only for

 limited periods of time.
-In

 time it transpired that the high HIV infection rates in Edinburgh